-Here, we consider $\epsilon$ as a numerical error which is usually a very small number.
-For our numerical experiments, we consider $\epsilon = 0.0001$.
-The consideration of numerical error assists us to find the accurate value of $\Pi$ to three decimal places.
+In our numerical experiments, $\epsilon = 0.0001$, which assists us to find the accurate value of $\Pi$ to three decimal places.
 In \autoref{edge_probability_diagram}, we present the edge-probabilities of the graph in \autoref{Random_graph}.
-The convergence of the probability vectors are discussed in \autoref{Convergence_appendix}.
+The convergence of the probability vectors are discussed in Appendix.

-Now, we include a number graph theoretic ideas in construction of our communities.
+Now, we include a few graph-theoretic ideas.
 A vertex with degree $1$ is adjacent to only one vertex, which may belong to a community.
 A vertex with degree two lies on a path between two neighboring vertices.
 These three vertices may form a single community, or the neighboring vertices may belong to two different communities.
 But, a vertex with greater degree is adjacent to many other vertices.
-Thus, it belong to only one community.
+Thus, it belongs to only one community.
 It insists us to arrange the vertices in a descending order of their degrees.
-In every step, we consider the highest degree vertex among the vertices which are not allotted to a community and generate a community for it.
+In every step, we consider the highest degree vertex among the vertices which are not allotted to a community.

-In addition, the above paragraph justifies that the community containing a vertex with highest degree also contains all its neighboring vertices.
-But, there may be a number of vertices in a community, which are not an immediate neighbor of the vertex with highest degree in it.
+There may be a number of vertices in a community, which are not an immediate neighbor of the vertex with highest degree in it.
 Also, there are non-neighboring vertices which are not in the community.
 When a vertex is in the community we observe that most of its neighbours are also in the same community.
 Therefore, we need a condition for including a given vertex in a particular community.
-Recall from \autoref{A_brief_Overview_of_graph_theory} that $N(v_i) = \{v: (u, v) \in E(G)\}$.
+Recall that $N(v_i) = \{v: (u, v) \in E(G)\}$.
 Let $\Nbd(v_i)$ be the neighborhood of $v_i$ in the community of vertices containing $v_i$.
 If $|N(v_j) \cap \Nbd(v_i)| \geq \frac{|N(v_j)|}{2}$ holds, we assume that $v_j$ is in the community of $v_i$.